Joachim-Otahal/Powershell-and-Shelly-Smart-Home/README.md

 The commands with examples for curl are listed at https://shelly-api-docs.shelly.cloud , and they can all be translated to powershell.

+## Shelly Powershell System.Net.Http.HttpClient.ps1 ##
+This real-world example uses System.Net.Http.HttpClient async with GetStringAsync in Powershell to query eight shellies in parallel for their status instead of linear Invoke-Webrequests.
+So on my WLAN instead of about 2 seconds or a lot more if one or more Shelly temporaty does not respond this usually needs less than a half second, at worst 700 ms.

 ## Shelly-Important-RPC-commands.ps1
 Things like "How do I get a list of all available commands?"